calidion/vig-api/README.md

 1. Complexity.
 There are at least five methods you should be handling.
 2. None productive.
 We must decide every time if we should use PUT/POST, where we need an eat/paint.
 3. None accurate.
 HTTP Methods is limited and none extensible, so the method can not be accurate for apis.
 4. None descriptive.
-Restful API somethings can be too simple to understand.
+Restful API sometimes can be too simple to understand.

 Rules: